-Prepare the fire – Light your Compact Braai and let the coals form.
+Prepare the fire – Light your Braai and let the coals form.
 Place a trivet inside and set your potjie on top.

 Start the base – Add ghee, then toss in cinnamon sticks, cloves, and curry leaves.
 Let them sizzle and release their aroma